DrewBarclay/fibbuzz/README.md

 ```
 stack build
-stack exec fibbuzz -- <number of fibonacci numbers to generate>
+stack exec fibbuzz -- <number of Fibonacci numbers to generate>
 ```

-For example, for the first 10 fibonacci numbers, run `stack exec fibbuzz -- 10`.
+For example, for the first 10 Fibonacci numbers, run `stack exec fibbuzz -- 10`.

 Documentation available with `stack haddock`.